-The University operates a total ban on smoking throughout the University campus, front entrance, site and in University vehicles with the exception of externally place smoke shelters.
-It should also be noted that in University owned student accommodation, smoking is also not permitted in any rooms or communal areas within the Halls of Residence.
+The University operates a total ban on smoking throughout the University campus, front entrance, site and in University vehicles with the following exceptions:

+- a) Externally placed smoke shelters - b) In University owned student accommodation, smoking is permitted in study bedrooms only.
+All communal areas within the Halls of Residence will be classed as No smoking areas.